unknwon/Project-Spartan/README.md

 ## Requirements

-_built based on such version, other versions are not tested_
+_Built based on such version, other versions are not tested_

 - Go 1.10
 - Docker for Mac 17.12.0-ce